ajakaja/ajakaja.github.io/math.md

 ## Articles

-I am slowly sifting through and summarizing all of the miscellaneous knowledge that's out there on the subject of "Geometric Algebra".
-GA is a quirky subfield of math that is obviously terrible yet obviously _on to something_, and I haven't quite figured out what it is but I also don't think anybody else has either.
-So far I am avoiding using the GA term directly because I don't want to be associated with it, but long-term the goal is to tackle GA head-on.
+I am slowly trying to wrap my head around the deeper parts of Exterior Algebra, which I think is still more important than people give it credit for.
 So far I've got:

 {:class="bare"}
 * [0.
 Oriented Areas and the Shoelace Formula]({% post_url 2018-08-06-oriented-area %})